Radiologist Assistant Program Updates

 • Course load during Fall and Spring clinical semesters is 9- 12 hours (Summer 5- 7 hours)

-After receiving student feedback, the faculty redesigned the course sequencing to make learning more effective.
+After receiving student feedback, the faculty redesigned the course sequence to improve learning.
 The following table describes the changes in course sequencing.
-This course sequencing considers the spring start only.
+This course sequencing considers only the spring start.

 Semester Previous New